daniel-p-gonzalez/bon/README.md

 ## Safety

 Performance doesn't have to come at the expense of safety, and safety doesn't have to come at the expense of simplicity.
 Bon has a powerful static type system which allows for simplifying code with type inference and pattern matching.
-In addition, defining recusive data types such as lists or trees is straight forward.
+In addition, defining recursive data types such as lists or trees is straight forward.

 Learn more in the [documentation](docs/ch00-01-contents.md)